rewardful/rest-api-docs/README.md

 Rewardful uses [UUID strings](https://en.wikipedia.org/wiki/Universally_unique_identifier) for primary keys (IDs) for all resources.
 If you plan to store Rewardful IDs in your database, make sure to use a column type (string, UUID, etc) appropriate for your database engine.

+Dates and times in the Rewardful API are represented as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted strings.

 <a id="errors"></a>
 ## Errors